ucn-triumf/SiglentDevices/doc/SDS5034_doc.md

 :   Returns the coupling mode of the specified channel.

 `get_ch_impedance(self, ch)`
-:   Returns the current impedance setting of the selected channel.
+:   Returns the current impedance setting of the selected channel in Ohms.
-    ONEMeg means 1 Mohm.
-    FIFTy means 50 ohm.

 `get_ch_offset(self, ch)`
 :   Returns the offset value of the specified channel (volts).